-As the headquarters for both offshore and inshore fishing charters, Rudee Inlet has all you need to plan the ultimate fishing excursion.
+As the headquarters for both offshore and inshore fishing charters, the Marina District at Rudee Inlet has all you need to plan the ultimate fishing excursion.
 Choose from a variety of half, full-day or even nighttime trips with experienced captains who know the best fishing spots around.
 Many charters are air conditioned, and their staff will provide you with all the tackle and gear you’ll need to reel in some prizewinners.
-If fishing isn’t your thing, you’ll definitely enjoy sitting back and relaxing as the head boats return to the dock with the day’s fresh catches.
-Just imagine the bounty of freshly caught seafood that could end up on your plate for dinner!

 If fishing isn’t your thing, you’ll definitely enjoy sitting back and relaxing as the head boats return to the dock with the day’s fresh catches.
 Just imagine the bounty of freshly caught seafood that could end up on your plate for dinner!

-Of course, after all this adventure, you may have worked up a bit of an appetite.
-Locals and visitors alike know that Rudee Inlet is known for having some of the best restaurants in coastal Virginia.
-Enjoy the freshest seafood straight from the Chesapeake Bay and Atlantic Ocean, mouthwatering steaks, towering sandwiches, pastas and much, much more.
-Each of the restaurants has its own distinct ambience and provides a fabulous view of the inlet, and many offer great food and happy hour specials regularly.
+Locals and visitors alike know that Rudee Inlet is known for having some of the best seafood restaurants in Coastal Virginia.
+Enjoy the freshest seafood straight from the dock, along with mouthwatering steaks, towering sandwiches, pastas and more, all complemented by a fabulous view of the inlet.

-Rockafeller’s Restaurant, one of the locals’ favorites, has been serving up delicious and fresh fare since 1989.
-People come by foot, bike, car and boat to experience the laidback marina atmosphere, signature cocktails and a slice of local flavor.
+Rockafeller’s has been serving up delicious and fresh fare since 1989.
+People come by foot, bike, car and boat to experience the laid-back marina atmosphere, signature cocktails and a slice of local flavor.
 Seafood is, of course, always the best option—especially when you can witness the fishermen rolling in with the freshest of catches.
-The carefree atmosphere, enhanced by the numerous rocking chairs, combined with mouthwatering meals and the Southern hospitality Virginia Beach is known for, has made Rockafeller’s the place to dine for over two decades.
+The carefree atmosphere, enhanced by the numerous rocking chairs, combined with mouthwatering meals and the friendly service Virginia Beach is known for, has made Rockafeller’s the place to dine for over two decades.

-Rudee’s Restaurant & Cabana Bar, a favorite among the locals and longtime visitors, has been delighting taste buds since 1983.
+Rudee’s Restaurant & Cabana Bar, a favorite amongst locals and longtime visitors, has been delighting taste buds for the past 40 years.
 Enjoy fresh seafood and steaks inside or out on the deck.
 The outdoor cabana, complete with seasonal fire pit tables and unique gliding tables overlooking the water, has its own menu of tasty cocktails, a delicious raw bar and mouthwatering appetizers.
-All throughout the day, whether it’s brunch, lunch or dinner, watch the boats come and go from the bustling marina.
+All throughout the day, whether it’s brunch, lunch or dinner, watch the boats come and go from the marina.